borkdude/blog/posts/better-clojure-highlighting.md

 bb render   0.09s  user 0.05s system 81% cpu 0.174 total
 ```

+The above snippet is still highlighted with Highlight.js, but
+`<code class="clojure">...</code>` is highlighted with clojure-mode.

-To show off the highlighting, here is the CLJS code:
+To show off the highlighting, here is the CLJS code for the highlighter:

 ``` clojure
 (ns clojure-highlighter.main